 I’m sure you don’t always have the ability to go to the spa every week for the perfect rub down.
-Luckily, today we have a range of mechanical options to tide us over.
-Handheld personal self massage tools can be percussive, rotate, or vibrate.
-Some are shaped like a gun, while some have long handles to help you reach those difficult parts of your body.
+Luckily, today we have a range of machine and non-mechanical self-massage tools to tide us over.

 I know when I need a deep down foot rub, I reach for my long-handled massager, to avoid having to bend too far over!